 Address: 1500 Orange Ave., Coronado, CA 92118

 The Hotel del Coronado is one of the most historic landmarks on Coronado Island.
-This is a fabulous, historic, and iconic hotel that has been featured in a plethora of movies, TV shows, and highlights, capturing the very best of San Diego and Coronado Island.
-The Hotel del Coronado was founded in 1888 and since then has been host to U.S. presidents, celebrities, and tycoons alike.
+This fabulous, historic, and iconic hotel has been featured in many movies, TV shows, and highlights, capturing the best of San Diego and Coronado Island.
+The Hotel del Coronado was founded in 1888 and has been host to U.S. presidents, celebrities, and tycoons alike since then.

-Visit their website to get more information on booking your reservation, dining options, and tours to get the most out of this magical hotel, bar, and National Historic Landmark!
-If you don’t want to stay at the Hotel del Coronado, the next best option is El Cordova, located on Coronado Island.
+Visit their website for more information on booking your reservation, dining options, and tours to get the most out of this magical hotel, bar, and National Historic Landmark!
+If you don’t want to stay at the Hotel del Coronado, the next best option is El Cordova on Coronado Island.

 El Cordova offers everything from 24-hour customer service to grocery shopping and stocking before you return to your room.
-Heated pools and Spanish-style architecture complete the picturesque experience you have at this hotel.
-Visit their website for more on their services and for the latest deals.
+Heated pools and Spanish-style architecture complete the picturesque experience at this hotel.
+Visit their website for more on their services and the latest deals.